LamininSolutions/mfsql-connector/source/procedures/spMFUpdateObjectChangeHistory.rst

 Purpose
 =======

-To process change history for multiple class table and property combinations
+To process change history for a single or all class tables and property combinations

 Additional Info
 ===============